Overview

 The College's primary location is Annenberg Hall, which houses the Departments of Advertising and Public Relations, Journalism, and Media Studies and Production.
 Television and film production areas (studios and editing, graphics, and film labs) occupy the first floor.
 The building also includes extensive video and film editing areas, a 75-seat multimedia screening room, photographic labs, two news writing labs and smart classrooms.

-The Department of Communication and Social Influence is housed in Weiss Hall.
+The Department of Communication is housed in Weiss Hall.

 The Joe First Media Center is located on the first floor, linking Annenberg and Tomlinson Halls.
 The Center is a communications and media hub for the college and includes a cyber-café, a multimedia information center, and a venue for displaying student work.